New report slams China for 'systematic' oppression against Uyghurs | DW | 19.04.2021

 Rights activists say it is crucial for the UN's high commissioner for human rights to put the Xinjiang human rights issue on the UNHRC agenda.
 "The high commissioner should try to find pathways forward, whether that's through a resolution or whether that's through other tools like an urgent debate," said Richardson.

-Diamond says it is the responsibility of countries and independent experts to take China to task.
+Diamond says countries and independent experts are responsible for taking China to task.